Hartman effect: Overview

 The Hartman effect is the tunneling effect through a barrier where the tunneling time tends to a constant for thick enough barriers.
 This was first described by Thomas E. Hartman in 1962.
 Although the effect was first predicted for quantum particles governed by the Schrödinger equation, it also exists for classical electromagnetic wave packets tunneling as evanescent waves through electromagnetic barriers.
 This is because the Helmholtz equation for electromagnetic waves and the time-independent Schrödinger equation have the same form.
 Since tunneling is a wave phenomenon, it occurs for all kinds of waves - matter waves, electromagnetic waves, and even sound waves.
 Hence the Hartman effect should exist for all tunneling waves.

 There is no unique and universally accepted definition of "tunneling time" in physics.
 This is because time is not an operator in quantum mechanics, unlike other quantities like position and momentum.
 Among the many candidates for "tunneling time" are (i) the group delay or phase time, (ii) the dwell time, (iii) the Larmor times, (iv) the Büttiker–Landauer time, and (v) the semiclassical time.
 Three of these tunneling times (group delay, dwell time, and Larmor time) exhibit the Hartman effect, in the sense that they saturate at a constant value as the barrier thickness is increased.
 If the tunneling time T remains fixed as the barrier thickness L is increased, then the tunneling velocity v = L/T will ultimately become unbounded.
 The Hartman effect thus leads to predictions of anomalously large, and even superluminal tunneling velocities in the limit of thick barriers.
-However, the probability of transmission through such a barrier becomes vanishingly small, since the probability density inside the barrier is an exponentially decreasing function of barrier length.
+However, more recent rigorous analysis proves that the process is entirely subluminal.